Gijs6/school.gijs6.nl/4VWO/TW3/entl_literatuurgeschiedenis.md

   Such as God, humility, and trust in divine providence
 - **Pagan** elements
   Such as extraordinary strength, courage, and fate
-  Paganism (*heidendom*) is the term used to describe people in the Roman Empire with a polytheistic (multiple gods) religion
+  > Paganism (*heidendom*) is the term used to describe people in the Roman Empire with a polytheistic (multiple gods) religions

 #### Literary terms